DoD-Platform-One/bbtoc/process/Package Maintenance Tracks.md

 - Green (External): Steps visible/communicated to external stakeholders
 - Pink (Internal): Internal governance steps (opaque to external stakeholders)

-For packages that enter or remain in the Big Bang Integrated track, an explicit stakeholder sponsor must be identified and recorded as part of the BBTOC issue and ADR updates.
+For packages that enter or remain in the Big Bang Maintained track, an explicit stakeholder sponsor must be identified and recorded as part of the BBTOC issue and ADR updates.
+For Big Bang Integrated packages, Big Bang is the sponsor.

 ### Escalation Criteria (Jedi to Big Rocks)